-Minister files trespassing charge against NC candidate
+Church says candidate trespassed, but he says he was invited

 Wheeler's attempt to meet with Whaley was livestreamed on Facebook.
 Video shows that when Wheeler walked inside, a church member asked what he was doing there.
 He said he had a meeting with Whaley.

-At that point, Caulder can be seen in the video saying that Whaley wasn't there and asking everyone to leave.
+At that point, Caulder can be seen in the video.
+When Wheeler asks if he could see Whaley, Caulder wouldn't answer the question and repeatedly asks everyone to leave.

 Guffey, a critic of local officials he accuses of turning a blind eye to the abuse, said the trespassing charge "has the stench of retaliation all over it."